zukunft/zukunft.com/docs/code_objects_all.md

                 \-- valueUi - create the html code to show a value to the user
         \-- jobUi - the extension of the batch task API objects to create job base html code
         \-- userUi
-            \-- user_display_oldUi - to display the user specific settings
+            \-- user_display_oldUi - to display the user-specific settings
 +-- TranslatorShared - translates a message for the user into the user language +-- WorkflowShared - defines which view to show next +-- json_fieldsShared - list of json field names used for the api and im- and export